What You Get:

 Weekly or Biweekly Sessions & Intake Sessions for Intensives**

-(80 minute sessions are suggested for all new couples/families)
+(80 minute sessions are highly suggested for all new couples/families)

 Discernment Counseling: A Limited